jofas/master_thesis/README.rst

 TODO
 ----

-* Look at Spyro's thesis, he did a machine learning benchmark during the ISC cluster competition (for more ideas on the benchmark)

-* Look at the ImageNet challenge and consider AlexNet for benchmarking

 * Refresh memory on how to implement neural networks (maybe visit some tutorials of the machine learning practical